 - Pickled radish (chai poh)100 grams

-- You can use as many different veggie you love
+- You can use as many different type of veggie you love

 - You can try eat Raw ….dice all raw organic veggie (mm..I think i will try Raw leicha next time)